oguerrer/oguerrer.github.io/ppi/index.md

 These are some ways in which PPI can be used:

-- *Allocating transformative resources*: It can be used to inform governments on how to better allocate transformative resources across numerous interdependent policy issues with the aim of reaching a set of goals that have been established in national or sub-national development plans.
+- *Resource allocation*: informing how to redistribute resources across numerous interdependent policy issues with the aim of reaching specific goals.
-*Transformative* refers to those resources allocated to generate changes in development indicators beyond those already set in motion by committed expenditure (like maintaining highways and hospitals).
+*Transformative* refers to those resources allocated to generate changes in development indicators beyond those already set in motion by committed expenditure (like maintaining highways and paying pensions).

-- *Evaluating feasibility*: Given the indicators' historical trends, PPI can be employed to estimate how long it would take to reach a set of goals.
+- *Feasibility assessment*: estimating how long it would take to reach a set of goals.
-Therefore, it is possible to assess whether such goals are feasible in the short or medium run.

-- *Estimating inefficiencies*: PPI can provide estimates on how much resources are being wasted in improving each development indicator.
+- *Inefficiencies*: inferring how much resources are being wasted in improving each development indicator.

-- *Setting development goals*: Since it is possible to evaluate goal feasibility, PPI can be used to explore a vast space of goals in order to choose those that are more suitable for a government's constraints (for example, term duration, budget, inefficiencies, etc.).
+- *Development goals*: exploring a vast space of goals in order to choose those that are most suitable for a country’s context.

-- *Measuring policy coherence*: IPP can generate counterfactuals of policy priorities; that is, simulated allocations that are conducive to a set of goals, and that may defer from a governments' factual priorities.
-These simulations are the basis of a quantitative index that is informative of how coherent are a government's priorities with respect to its goals.
+- *Policy coherence*: computing an index on how coherent a government’s priorities are with respect to its goals.

-- *Discovering accelerators*: The tool's flexibility enables experiments where one can reallocate resources in order to find those policy issues that catalyze improvements more than one indicator.
+- *Accelerators*: searching for issues that catalyze improvements in more than one indicator.

-- *Identifying bottlenecks*: The counterpart of an accelerator is a bottleneck.
-PPI can be employed to find those policy issues where a lack of transformative resources, negative interlinkages, or high inefficiencies delay convergence towards the established goals.
+- *Bottlenecks*: finding issues where the lack of resources delay convergence towards the goals.

-- *Accounting for fiscal rigidities*: Often, legislation restricts the fluidity of resources across policy issues.
+- *Fiscal rigidities*: assessing the effects of lacking fluidity in the reallocation of resources.*

-PPI can take this into account to improve its inferences, or to evaluate whether these rigidities are beneficial or detrimental.
-Fiscal rigidities are common among sub-national governments because the national authority conditions certain funding to specific policy issues.
+- *Open fiscal data*: replicating observable expenditure patterns to strengthen counterfactual analyses.

-- *Estimating the impact of changing the budget size*: PPI can help understanding how an increase or decrease in the availability of transformative resources may accelerate or slow down convergence to the goals.
+-	*Budget size*: understanding how an increase or decrease in the amount of resources accelerates or delays convergence to the goals.
-This is a concern, for example, among countries where an aging population if forcing governments to shrink the amount of available resources in order to fulfill other non-transformative commitments such as paying pensions.

 <br>